Integrated User Firewall Overview

 In addition to captive portal, if the IP address or user information is not available from the event log, the user can again log in to the Windows PC to generate an event log entry.
 Then the system generates the user’s authentication entry accordingly.

-Starting with Junos OS 17.4R1, the SRX Series device can search the Active Directory authentication table, the local authentication table, and the firewall authentication table for information based on IPv6 addresses.
+Starting with Junos OS 17.4R1, the SRX Series devices and NFX Series devices can search the Active Directory authentication table, the local authentication table, and the firewall authentication table for information based on IPv6 addresses.
 Prior to Junos OS Release 17.4R1, only IPv4 was supported.

 For example, prior to Junos OS Release 17.4R1, if the specification for the source-address field of a security policy was set to “any”, implying also IPv6, integrated user firewall ignored the traffic rather than searching for a matching user entry in the authentication tables.